stymphalide/eartrainer/Readme.md

 - [x] Familiarise oneself with jFugue.
 - [x] Define project structure. -> Define rough class structure.
 - [x] Implement basic classes.
-- [ ] Write project description for MSI.
+- [x] Write project description for MSI.
-- [ ] Create some UML diagrams from the rough project structure.
+- [x] Create some UML diagrams from the rough project structure.

 ### Short Term Planing #1 (due 'til 11.02.)
-- [ ] Write project description for MSI.
+- [x] Write project description for MSI.
-- [ ] Write Problem definition for MSI.
+- [x] Write Problem definition for MSI.

-- [ ] Create some UML diagrams from the rough project structure.
+- [x] Create some UML diagrams from the rough project structure.
-- [ ] Copy code into MSI including comments which classes to look at.
+- [ ] Link code into MSI including comments which classes to look at.
 - [ ] Results and Tests (DC)